rida05432/rida05432/README.md

 - 📈 Developed a currency trading bot using RSI in Morgan Stanley’s campus challenge
 - 🎯 Continuously improving systems thinking, responsive design, and agile development

----

-✨ **Let’s create meaningful, user-focused experiences that make a difference.**